platformio/platformio-docs/boards/ststm32/nucleo_wb55rg_p.rst

 You can switch between debugging :ref:`debugging_tools` using :ref:`projectconf_debug_tool` option in :ref:`projectconf`.

-ST Nucleo L486RG has on-board debug probe and **IS READY** for debugging.
+P-Nucleo WB55RG has on-board debug probe and **IS READY** for debugging.
 You don't need to use/buy external debug probe.

 .. list-table::
   :header-rows:  1